 Get more information about the required orchestral work >

 Applicants who pass the prescreening must complete a two-part examination/audition taking place over a two-day period.
 (The procedure for doctoral applicants may take as long as four days.
 Please see the doctoral program for more details.)
 Students unable to be present for all parts of the exam/interview cannot be evaluated for admission.

 - Applicants are required to take an examination lasting 3 hours.
 The test covers dictation, sight-singing, harmony, counterpoint, set theory, orchestration, analysis of musical examples, and composition exercises in imitative counterpoint and tonal melody harmonization.
 A take-home composition assignment to be completed before the applicant's interview date will be assigned during the exam.

 Part II: Audition/Interview

 - On one of the two days following the written exam, each applicant will have an individual interview with members of the composition faculty (15 minutes for Bachelor's and Master's applicants and 15-20 minutes for Doctoral applicants).
 Particular attention will be paid to the take-home composition assignment.
 While demonstration of instrumental proficiency is not required, it is encouraged.
-All applicants who are invited to the audition must bring paper copies of their scores, along with a recording of each score, for the faculty's review during the interview.
+All applicants must bring paper copies of their scores, along with a recording of each score, for the faculty's review during the interview.
 Recordings should be brought in on an mp3 device, CD, or laptop.